TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 19/Psalms 19.7.md

 ---

-The law of Jehovah is perfect, restoring the soul: The testimony of Jehovah is sure, making wise the simple.
+Yahweh's law is perfect, restoring the soul.
+Yahweh's testimony is sure, making wise the simple.